mtempleheald/mtempleheald.github.io/_posts/2019-01-07-serverless-application-azure-devops.md

 ## ARM templates for continuous deployment

-I have come across ARM templates before and know that they're the recommended approach for deploying Azure artifacts in a consistent fashion, but I've never built any from scratch, so it is time to investigate.
+I have come across ARM templates before and know that they're the recommended approach for (re)deploying Azure artifacts in a consistent fashion, but I've never built any from scratch, so it is time to investigate.
 My aim here is to develop a pattern which I can use again for another serverless app in Azure, without having to think about this stuff again.
 This has been easily the most time-consuming part of this project.

 I want a single ARM template containing all aspects of the serverless application MVP:
 * Storage account for static file hosting